-Process Steps Work Plan ar Work Plan and Timeframe Review Studies and Efforts Staff will consider and review with stakeholders recent efforts completed for each of the Cap and Trade w with stakeholders recen it efforts completed for each th of the Cap and Trade Completed To-Date categories.
-Possible studies by category include: by category include: Transit Operating and OneBayArea Climate Goods Efficiency/ LCTOP Grants/ AHSC Initiatives Movement 1) Transit Sustainability 1) Plan Bay Area 1) Plan Bay Area 1) Plan Bay Area Project 2) Cycle 1 Evaluation 2) Innovative Grants 2) Regional Goods 2) Short Range Transit Evaluation Movement Plan and Plans or similar plans 3) Air District Plans update and programs 3) California Freight 4) CARB programs Mobility Plan Develop the Guidelines The guidelines should consider the information gathered in the process steps above as well as state program der the information gather ed in the process steps abc ove as well as state program guidelines and include the following: ollowing: 1) Eligible project type SO 2) Individual project review and scoring eview and scoring 3) Funding amount and timing d timing 1 4) Consistency with other initiatives ther initiatives 5) Potential leverage o 5) Potential leverage opportunities/local match requirements equirements 6) Other requirements specified for funding eligi 6) Other requirements specified for funding eligibility (state requirements) Release the Draft Guidelines Stakeholders would have an opportunity to review the draft guidelines and provide additional comments. opportunity to review the draft guidelines and provi de additional comments. for Stakeholder Review Staff would review comments and finalize the guidelines accordingly. its and finalize the guidelii nes accordingly.
-Conduct Project Selection Conduct call for proj jects/information solicitati call for projects/information solicitation in accordance with MTC guidelines or state C guidelines or state program guidelines , Seek Commission at oproval of projects/program Seek Commission approval of projects/programs, or of an endorsement strategy trategy , Submit information a Submit information as required to applicable state agency tate agency
+Process Steps Work Plan and Timeframe Review Studies and Efforts Staff will consider and review with stakeholders recent efforts completed for each of the Cap and Trade Completed To-Date categories.
+Possible studies by category include: Transit Operating and One Bay Area Climate Goods Efficiency/ LCTOP Grants/ AHSC Initiatives Movement 1) Transit Sustainability 1) Plan Bay Area Project 2) Cycle 1 Evaluation 2) Innovative Grants 2) Regional Goods 2) Short Range Transit Evaluation Movement Plan and Plans or similar plans 3) Air District Plans update and programs 3) California Freight 4) CARB programs Mobility Plan Develop the Guidelines The guidelines should consider the information gathered in the process steps above as well as state programmer. guidelines and include the following: Eligible project types Individual project review and scoring Funding amount and timing Consistency with other initiatives Potential leverage opportunities/local match requirements 6) Other requirements specified for funding eligibility (state requirements) Release the Draft Guidelines Stakeholders would have an opportunity to review the draft guidelines and provide additional comments. for Stakeholder Review Staff would review comments and finalize the guidelines accordingly.
+Conduct Project Selection Conduct call for projects/information solicitation in accordance with MTC guidelines or state program guidelines Seek Commission approval of projects/programs, or of an endorsement strategy Submit information as required to applicable state agency 2 .